The-Marcy-Lab-School-Code-Challenges/cc-01-objects/README.md

 ## Instructions

-1. Clone down this assignment to your `code-challenges' directory in AWS Cloud9.
+1. Clone down this assignment to your `code-challenges' directory in VScode.
 2. Code your solution using JavaScript in `index.js`.
 3. **Be sure to run and test your code throughly!**
 4. By the end of Code Challenge, **commit and push your changes up to Github**.